airbinski/ilke-penzlien/README.md

 1. Open the `_config.yml` file in your editor
 2. Under `title` and `description` you can change the information of the website which will change how it is seen on search engines.
 The `description` field is also used for the introduction text on the home page
 3. You can change the `navigation` by adding, removing or updating the items in the list.
 The `main` navigation is the floating one in the bottom left, the `footer` navigation is the one at the bottom of the page
 4. Please note that you have to restart the server to make these changes visible in the browser!
-For this you need to go back to the `Terminal` app and press [Control] + [C], then run `bundle exec jekyll serve` again.
+For this you need to go back to the `Terminal` app and press <kbd>Control</kbd> + <kbd>C</kbd>, then run `bundle exec jekyll serve` again.

 ### VI.
 Upload your changes